-The LP is responsible for processing online applications and dealing with information/disclosures as returned from NVB.
+The LP is responsible for processing online applications and dealing with information/disclosures as returned from NVB and/or Access NI.
 The LP is also responsible for maintaining the confidentiality of disclosed information and for using such in the best interests of young people and in accordance with this vetting policy.

 All applications to the NVB are processed by the LP through the NVB online application system on receipt of consent and identification verification from an individual seeking to be vetted through the HSI eVetting Invitation & ID Verification Form.
 The requirements of the process are mandatory by legislation.
-The six step application process is outlined as an appendix to this policy.
+All applications to Access NI are processed by the LP through NISF.

+4.11.
 Communication with the Applicant